WorldVistA/patch-module/doc/patch_module_config.md

 	-------------------------------------------------------------------------------

 ## Typical workflow
- * Developer emails patch to PM via XXX@Q-PATCH.OSEHRA.ORG
+ * Developer emails patch to PM via XXX AT Q-PATCH.OSEHRA.ORG
  * Developer creates PM patch via `Add a Patch` and loads emailed patch.
 Status is now `UNDER DEVELOPMENT`.
 Second developer gets emailed that there is a patch ready to review.
  * Second developer reviews patch via `Edit a Patch` and then changes status to `COMPLETED`.
 Verifier gets emailed that there is a patch ready to review.
  * Verifier reviews patch via `Release a Patch` and then changes status to `VERIFIED`.
 Once verified, patch automatically gets emailed to the Network routing list configured inside the A1AE package.